 URP 6941 – Urban Planning Internship [1-3 credits;MAX: 3 credits]

 Off-campus internship experience.

-This option, in lieu of thesis, accommodates a physical design or plan project which because of its map and graphic content does not fit comfortably within a thesis format.
+This option, in lieu of thesis, accommodates a physical design, geospatial analysis or other community-based planning project that because of its maps, graphic content or subject does not fit comfortably within a thesis format.